How to fix error 0x8007007e: You may encounter the error 0x8007007e while you are upgrading to Windows 10 or carrying out a Windows update.

 - In case that is not working then just double click – antivirus icon.
 Choose – Enable displayed in pop up.

-2. Fix error 0x8007007e by Resetting Windows Update Components manually
+2. By Resetting Windows Update Components manually

 This method will help you restart BITS, MSI Installer, Cryptographic and Windows Update Services manually and also rename the SoftwareDistribution & Catroot2 folders that certainly would resolve the issue.